dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 .. code-block:: console

-   $ dcos-docker run systemctl list-units
+   $ minidcos docker run systemctl list-units

 See :ref:`dcos-docker-cli:run` for more information on this command.
 In particular see the ``--node`` option to choose a particular node to run the command on.